 Hi.
 I’m Grace Kelley.
 And no my parents didn’t name me for the actress, I actually married into the Kelley part nearly eleven years ago when I married my high school sweet heart Willy.
-Since then we’ve had three, going on five, kids (expecting TWIN babies 4 & 5 this July!) and have weathered many hardships together, both personally and with others God has called us to walk alongside.
+Since then we’ve had five, kids including a set of boy/girl twins born this past July.
+We have weathered many hardships together, both personally and with others God has called us to walk alongside.
 Caring for people is our passion as a family, and my passion as a writer.

 I am no stranger to hardship dear reader, and I know neither are you.
 But I also believe in a God of redemption who is always working for your ultimate good, and His ultimate glory, even in the midst of the most painful circumstances.
 This hope is enough to keep us going.
 There is a way in the wilderness, and there are rivers in the desert.